CHARITY TEAM LEADER

 Having spent over twenty years working with children as a gymnastics coach, teacher and nursery manager I have developed a real passion to see children given every opportunity to achieve their full potential in life.
 For the children I have worked with this has meant creating opportunities for learning, social and physical development, and supporting families to make wise decisions for their children.
 Ten years ago I travelled to Serbia to help distribute humanitarian aid to refugees in the surrounding areas of Belgrade.
 This trip really opened my eyes to the desperate need of children in other parts of Europe and since then I have sought ways to help, so in 2016 when Tish invited me to accompany her on a trip to Ocna Mures with Heart Response I jumped at the chance.

 On this trip I witnessed the passion of the workers from the Good Samaritan Church as they worked with the children in Sanctuary Orphanage and the local Roma children giving them hope in what are quite desperate circumstances.
-On my return Tish asked me if I would consider taking on the role of secretary with Heart Response, my answer of course was yes.
+On my return Tish asked me if I would consider being apart of the Heart Response team, my answer of course was yes.
 It is such a privilege to play a small role in this fantastic charity that seeks to show love and give hope to some of Europe's most marginalised people, creating opportunities for them to achieve their full potential in life.

 Back in 2013 I spent some time in Cambodia on a mission trip where I volunteered at an orphanage and also helped out with a ministry called women at risk.
 When I returned home I had a burning desire to do more than settle back into my comfortable life and forget what I had seen or bury my head in the sand about the need around the world.